HIV/AIDS AWARENESS DAYS

 National Women and Girls HIV/AIDS Awareness Day (NWGHAAD) is observed each year on March 10.
 This year’s theme is HIV Prevention Starts with ME: Ending the HIV Epidemic Together.
 DOH-Duval will be promoting this awareness day to encourage everyone to take steps to protect themselves from HIV.

-- 28.6% of new AIDS diagnoses are female
+- 36.4% of new AIDS diagnoses occurred in women.

-- Heterosexual contact is the biggest risk factor among women
+- Heterosexual contact is the biggest risk factor for women contracting HIV.

-- 18.1% of women with HIV are not receiving treatment
+- 18.8% of women with HIV did not receive treatment last year.

 Pregnancy and HIV - Facts vs Myths (155 KB PDF)